Active region: Region numbers

 The region numbers reached 10,000 in July 2002.
 However, the SWPC continued using 4-digits, with the inclusion of leading zeros.

 Magnetic field

 Mount Wilson magnetic classification

 The Mount Wilson magnetic classification system, also known as the Hale magnetic classification system, is a method of classifying the magnetic field of active regions.
 It was first introduced in 1919 by George Ellery Hale and coworkers working at the Mount Wilson Observatory.
 It originally included only the α, β, and γ magnetic classifications, but it was later modified by H. Künzel in 1965 to include the δ qualifier.

 Sunspots

 The strong magnetic flux found in active regions is often strong enough to inhibit convection.
 Without convection transporting energy from the Sun's interior to the photosphere, surface temperature decreases along with the intensity of emitted black body radiation.
 These areas of cooler plasma are known as sunspots, and often appear in groups.
 However, not all active regions possess sunspots.

+Magnetic flux emergence

+Active regions form through the process of magnetic flux emergence, during which magnetic fields generated by the solar dynamo emerge from the solar interior.

+Upflow region

+Analysis of Doppler velocity maps from the Hinode/EIS instrument, which observe the solar corona in specific spectral lines like FeXII, shows that at the edges of active regions on the Sun, there are always areas where plasma (hot, ionized gas) flows upward from the corona.
+These upward flows appear as blue-shifts in the Doppler velocity images.
+These regions of upflow are located where the Sun’s magnetic field lines are open—meaning they extend outward into space—and this connection seems to help drive the upflows.

+The upflow regions could be the sources of the slow solar wind, a stream of charged particles that flows constantly from the Sun into space.
+The upflow areas tend to form early in the development of an active region and persist throughout its lifetime.

+However, the exact reasons why these upflows occur are still not fully understood.
+Several hypothesis are being explored, such as waves traveling through the corona or magnetic reconnection—where magnetic field lines break and reconnect—in the active region’s core with open magnetic field lines.
+It’s also possible that multiple processes work together to create these upward flows at the same time.